By Gaby Dufresne-Cyr, CBT

 I'm not one to talk about my job in the public or other social gatherings.
 The reason I don't mention what I do unless asked is that my profession quickly becomes the centre of the conversation with questions ranging from What do you do exactly? to the all-dreaded question: What do you think of the television?
 You know who I'm talking about.
 I know I'm not alone in this situation, that's why I decided to talk about passionate people.
 You know me by now: taboo topics are my thing, wink, wink.

 The Punishment Label

-When I describe what I do for a living to non-animal workers, I can see question marks in peoples' faces, so I tend to explain another way, then another, and finally give concrete examples via pictures or videos.
+When I describe what I do for a living to non-animal workers, I can see question marks on peoples' faces, so I tend to explain another way.
+Finally, give concrete examples via pictures or videos.
 This often gets me the You're obsessed look, which is often followed by Lucky you, you're living your dream.
 Don't get me started on the luck part...